 Dale Jernigan earned her bachelor’s and master’s degree from UAB and worked in critical care nursing.
 Her teaching experience began when she started the first hospital-wide education program at SBRMC, teaching new employees required skills and ensuring continuing education of the medical personnel.
 Her extensive background also includes Director of Nursing Services and Health Care Consultant.
 She was a governor’s appointee to the Alabama Board of Nursing for four years, has written two textbooks, and published numerous periodicals on subjects including conflict resolution, mental health, testing, and human resource management.

-Mrs. Jernigan holds a Specialty Area 5 teaching certification in secondary education.
-In 2012, she established The Health Science Career Academy at GSHS.
+In 2012, she began teaching at GSHS.
+She established The Health Science Career Academy at GSHS.
 She added an emergency medical response program, integrated with the GSFR, and later integrated a dual enrollment EMT course through Coastal Community College.
 Mrs. Jernigan mentored students and provided learning opportunities to promote success in their chosen medical careers.
 She also established a certified life-guard course, and trained students to teach CPR in the schools.
 Every freshman student was certified in cardiopulmonary resuscitation by her student CPR instructors.
 During her time at GSHS, she obtained a grant to become a mental health first aid instructor, and taught students and teachers the basics of managing mental health emergencies.
 Mrs. Jernigan also collaborated with USA Medical center to provide real life learning experiences through robotic simulation.

 Frank Malone originally moved to Gulf Shores in 1978 and is a Foley High School Graduate.
 He received a BS in Accounting from The University of South Alabama in 1985.
 Frank became a CPA with Coopers & Lybrand in Birmingham in 1987, and then was hired to work in Construction Administration Management in Korea, Egypt and the Philippines, and later sold construction equipment at auction throughout Southeast Asia.
 In 1996 he moved back home to Gulf Shores and joined the family Real Estate Brokerage firm.
 Today he is the broker of the Gulf Shores Office of Bellator Real Estate & Development.
 He has served on the Gulf Shores Planning Commission since 2002, President of the Baldwin County Board of Realtors in 2017, and has coached numerous recreation-league soccer teams.
 Two of Frank and wife Jennifer’s three kids currently attend Gulf Shores City Schools and his oldest is a Gulf Shores graduate.